kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 Optional:

 - `auth_tokens` (Attributes List) Shared secrets to be provided by any Splunk forwarder.
 If empty, unauthorized access is permitted. (see [below for nested schema](#nestedatt--input_splunk--auth_tokens))
 - `breaker_rulesets` (List of String) A list of event-breaking rulesets that will be applied, in order, to the input data stream
 - `compress` (String) Controls whether to support reading compressed data from a forwarder.
 Select 'Automatic' to match the forwarder's configuration, or 'Disabled' to reject compressed connections.
-Default: "disabled"
+Default: "disabled"; must be one of ["disabled", "auto", "always"]
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_splunk--connections))
 - `description` (String)
 - `disabled` (Boolean) Default: false